RIT Tigers men's ice hockey: NCAA Division I

-In their first year (2005–2006) in the Atlantic Hockey Association, the Tigers won the regular-season title, and went on to win two more in the next three years.
+In their first year (2005–2006) in the Atlantic Hockey Association, the Tigers went 6–22–2.
+In their second season, they won the regular-season title with 21 wins..
 They were ineligible to compete in the playoffs until the 2007–2008 season.
-In the 2007–2008 season, the Tigers played in the Mariucci classic in which they stunned the number-12-ranked Minnesota Golden Gophers 4–3 but fell to number-14-ranked Boston College 6–0.
+In the 2007–2008 season, the Tigers played in the Mariucci Classic in which they stunned the number-12-ranked Minnesota Golden Gophers by a score of 4–3.
+However, they fell to number-14-ranked Boston College 6–0.
 During the playoffs, they swept Holy Cross but were shut out in the first round of the AHA Tournament 5–0 by the Air Force Falcons, who were without their Hobey Baker finalist Eric Ehn.
 In the 2008–2009 season, the Tigers played some of their best regular-season hockey (notably an 11-game win streak from December 6 to January 25).
 They met Holy Cross again in the playoffs and won the series 2–1 but fell in the AHA Tournament to the Mercyhurst Lakers 5–4 in overtime.
 Highlights of the game include Mercyhurst overcoming a 3–1 deficit and the Tigers tying the game with under a minute left.
 In the 2009–10 season, their most successful season to date, the Tigers made a historic run all the way to the 2010 NCAA Frozen Four, sweeping Connecticut in the first round and winning the AHA Tournament by beating the Canisius Golden Griffins as well as the Sacred Heart Pioneers to advance to the NCAA tournament as the conference's autobid.
 The Tigers stunned the Denver Pioneers 2–1 and then finished off the University of New Hampshire Wildcats 6–2 in the east regional in Albany, New York, where they advanced to the Frozen Four.
 The team's run came to an end in the national semifinals, where they fell to the University of Wisconsin Badgers, 8–1.